pkunlp-icler/FastV/src/FastV/lmms-eval/README.md

         super(LlavaLlamaModel, self).__init__(config)
 ```

-You could change the K and R hyper-parameters of FastV in line 119 and 120.
+HINT: You could change the K and R hyper-parameters of FastV in line 119 and 120.

-5. Go to your `transformers/src/transformers/models/llama/modeling_llama.py`, change **all three**
+5. Go to your `transformers/src/transformers/models/llama/modeling_llama.py` in the conda envs, change **all three**
 ```python
 cos, sin = self.rotary_emb(value_states, seq_len=kv_seq_len)
 ```